 The Bank has contingent liabilities as a result of litigation.
-The Bank's management has used judgement to assess of the results of the litigation and believes that no loss will result.
-Therefore, no contingent liabilities are recorded as at the end of the reporting period.
+The management has used judgement to assess of the results of the litigation.
+In case the management believes that there will be no loss, no provisions are recognised at the end of the reporting period.